athery/dotfiles/README.md

 Because Omarchy may stop shipping some things in the future, my policy is : if I stow anything that needs a package installed, I install it as part of the script (/script/install-packages.sh), even if Omarchy already has it installed today.

+The main difference, is I browse the filesystem with Yazi, not Nautilus, so I auto-mount external drives in a ~/drives symlink for easy access and make previews work very well in Yazi.

+I also setup Catpuccin for a few other tools (fzf, etc) and added a few aliases and functions (copy and paste form wl-copy for example...).

+I'm a beginner in ricing, and this is my first Arch/Hyprland config, so I'm always eager to learn, feel free to reach out and use anything you like.
+Let's just be nice, thx :)